 Servicing, adjusting and replacing ‘traditional’ serviceable bottom brackets

 Servicing and adjusting threaded and threadless headsets

 Truing a standard 36-spoke alloy wheel

-Join us on Saturday, the 25th of May , for the next one of these classes, or book a place for the following one on August the 10th.
+Join us on August the 10th for the next one of these classes.
 To book, please fill in the form HERE.

 Do I need to bring my own bike?

 As is the case for all our classes, if you’d like to bring along your own bike to work on, that would be fine.
 Otherwise, we have bikes you can practise on if you’d prefer to leave your trusty transport at home.
 The one possible exception is our Brompton maintenance class, since keeping six Bromptons in stock as maintenance demonstrators would be rather expensive!

 Beyond these courses, we have our Park Tool Advanced maintenance course here, and a series of more specialist courses looking at wheel-building, servicing and maintaining hydraulic brakes, stripping and rebuilding Sturmey-Archer three-speed hub gears, and maintaining Brompton’s world-famous folding bikes.